Sriracha maker warns of ‘unprecedented shortage’ of popular products after crop failure

 A representative for the brand did not comment on which regions, if any, could be more affected by the shortages than others.

-It’s possible a chili shortage could have wide-ranging impacts at supermarkets and restaurants, as sriracha-style sauces are not only used independently but also as an ingredient in many other spicy condiments, such as the spicy mayo used in wraps, sushi rolls and chicken sandwiches.
-It’s unclear if other brands of sriracha sauce are experiencing the same issue; a representative for Sriraja Panich, another brand available at specialty stores in the United States, had not indicated supply shortages on its official social media channels.
+It’s possible a chili shortage could have wide-ranging impacts on supermarkets and restaurants, as Sriracha-style sauces are not only used independently but also as an ingredient in many other spicy condiments, such as the spicy mayo used in wraps, sushi rolls and chicken sandwiches.
+It’s unclear if other brands of Sriracha sauce are experiencing the same issue; a representative for Sriraja Panich, another brand available at specialty stores in the United States, had not indicated supply shortages on its official social media channels.

 A representative for the company that produces Sriraja Panich was not available for comment at the time of publication.